linz/geostore/USAGE.md

 export AWS_SECRET_ACCESS_KEY=$(echo $credentials | jq -r ".Credentials[\"SecretAccessKey\"]")
 export AWS_SESSION_TOKEN=$(echo $credentials | jq -r ".Credentials[\"SessionToken\"]")
 ```

+## Dataset format

+The GDL performs many checks on datasets.
+If any of the checks fail the dataset will not be imported, so it's important to know what they are.
+The following list is a reference of all the checks which are currently in place.

+- Every metadata file must follow the [STAC Collection Specification](https://github.com/radiantearth/stac-spec/blob/master/collection-spec/collection-spec.md).
+- Every metadata URL (in the [`links` property](https://github.com/radiantearth/stac-spec/blob/master/collection-spec/collection-spec.md#link-object)) must be an S3 URL of the form `s3://BUCKET_NAME/KEY`, for example, `s3://my-bucket/some-path/foo.tif`.
+- Every asset (in the [`item_assets` property](https://github.com/radiantearth/stac-spec/blob/master/extensions/item-assets/README.md)) must have:
+   - an S3 [URL](https://github.com/radiantearth/stac-spec/blob/master/item-spec/item-spec.md#asset-object), as defined above
+   - a [multihash](https://github.com/radiantearth/stac-spec/blob/master/extensions/checksum/README.md) corresponding to the contents of the asset file
+- Every metadata and asset must be in the same S3 "folder."
+That is, every metadata and asset URL must have the same content up to the last slash.
+For example, a having a root metadata URL `s3://bucket/folder/collection.json` and an asset URL `s3://bucket/folder/subfolder/1.tif` is invalid.
+- Every metadata and asset URL must be readable by the GDL.
+- A dataset *may* refer to the same asset more than once.
+All references to the same asset must have the same multihash.
+That is, having a SHA-1 and a SHA-256 checksum for the same file will be considered invalid, even if both checksums are valid.
+This is to enable a simpler checksum validation.

 ## Data Lake Lambda Endpoints Usage